 Founder, Organizers Direct

 Prior to launching Organizers Direct in 1995, Balter founded California Closets, the nation’s largest home organization franchise.
 Balter has deservedly earned a reputation as “The Closet Entrepreneur.”

 Bill Barton (2012)

 President & CEO, California Closets

-Barton has helped home organization giant California Closets grow even larger and more innovative, often looking outside the industry for new ideas.
+Barton has helped home organization giant California Closets grow even larger and more innovative, often looking at markets outside the industry for new ideas.
 He also serves on boards for the betterment of the industry.

 John Bassett III (2012)